Robert-DeForrest-Reynolds/ExoPyle/README.md

  - Minimal UI Design, Minimal Focus Lost

 ### Extending
-To extend, create a Python script within the `Packages` directory, within the directory that ExoFyle is located.
-If you downloaded an official release, it'll come with an empty package directory within the directory.
-There is also a `PackageExamples` directory with examples if interacting with the API.
+To extend ExoFyle, simply create a Python script inside the Packages directory located within the ExoFyle installation.
+The release includes an empty Packages directory for this purpose.
-If you're familiar with Python, simply reading first chapter of the [documentation](https://github.com/Robert-DeForrest-Reynolds/ExoFyle/wiki/ExoFyle-Documentation) will help you get up to speed if I've done my job well.
+There’s also a PackageExamples directory with sample scripts that interact with the API.
+If you're comfortable with Python, reading the first chapter of the documentation will get you up to speed on customizing ExoFyle, if I've done *my* job well that is.